 Water Softener - How it Works

-When a water softening system is providing soft water, it is called "service."
-During service, hard water flows from the house main water pipe into the water softening system.
-Inside the softening system is a resin tank which is a bed of thousands of small plastic resin beads.
+When a Water Softening System is providing soft water, it is called "service."
+During service, hard water flows from the house main water pipe into the Water Softening System.
+Inside the Softening System is a resin tank which contains a bed of thousands of small plastic resin beads.

 After a period of time, the resin beads get coated with hard minerals and need to be cleaned.
 The cleaning process is called "recharge".
 Recharging consists of five stages: